joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6017904/2024/12/29/west-ham-liverpool-salah-assist-highlights/

 **Dolphins QB Tua Tagovailoa inactive for Week 17 vs. Browns**\
-`Skylar Thompson has been elevated to the active roster and No. 2 QB Tyler Huntley could be in line to start against Cleveland.`\
+`Skylar Thompson has been elevated to the active roster and No. 2 QB Tyler Huntley will start against Cleveland.`\
 https://nytimes.com/athletic/6023529/2024/12/29/dolphins-qb-tua-tagovailoa-doubtful-browns/

 **Rooney on Plymouth future: 'You have to look at every outcome'**\